back to Jitbit Blog home About this blog

 Internal knowledge base with FAQ articles

-A customer-facing help desk needs a knowledge base.
-An internal help desk needs one even more — because your employees aren't going anywhere.
-Every solved ticket that becomes a KB article is one less ticket next quarter.
+A customer-facing support team needs a knowledge base.
+An employee-facing team needs one even more — because your coworkers aren't going anywhere.
+Every solved ticket that becomes a KB article is one less request next quarter.

 What makes an internal knowledge base effective: